 This June, Srikanth stormed the badminton world as he became the first Indian to win the men’s singles title at the Indonesia Super Series Premier and Australian Open.
 With four international titles attached to his name, the only goal this Olympic quater finalist (2016) has is to win every match that he ever plays.

 The champ clearly doesn’t intend to stop anytime soon.
 Srikanth clinched his third Super Series title at the Denmark Open this week.
-He also has major events like the Commonwealth Games and world championships ahead of him in 2018.
+He also has major events like the Commonwealth Games and world championships ahead of him.
 All that matters now for this Pullela Gopichand protégé is to maintain consistency in all his upcoming matches, which he agrees isn’t as easy as it sounds.